-OUTCOMES FOR PATIENT CARE ELECTIVE APPES
+OUTCOMES FOR PATIENT CARE APPES

-Due to the very broad nature of patient care APPEs, Patient care rotations will utilize all General Outcomes and additional rotation-specific outcome.
+Due to the very broad nature of patient care APPEs, these rotations will utilize all General Outcomes and additional rotation-specific outcome.

-OUTCOMES FOR NON-PATIENT CARE ELECTIVE APPES
+OUTCOMES FOR NON-PATIENT CARE APPES

-Due to the very broad nature of non-patient care APPEs, Non-patient care rotations will have outcomes specific for each course type.
+Due to the very broad nature of non-patient care APPEs, these rotations will have outcomes specific for each course type.